LutuluM/Game-Boy-Emulator/README.md

 This emulator should support most 32kb roms for the Game Boy.
 Doesn't support sound or serial communications.

-Requires the Game Boy bootloader to run.
+Requires the Game Boy bootrom* to run.

 Example with Tetris
 ![intro](https://github.com/LutuluM/Game-Boy-Emulator/blob/master/screenshots/intro.PNG)